AzusaOS/azusa-run/README.md

 Download [the latest binary release](https://github.com/AzusaOS/azusa-run/releases) as ISO file (found in "Assets").

+The default root password will be set to "azusa".

 ## Running in qemu

 	qemu-system-x86_64 -m 4096 --enable-kvm -cpu host -cdrom azusa-*.iso